haseeb-cb/fundamentals-of-gis/Content/9_Exercise.md

 8. **Visualize the point feature layers with different colors in Symbology.**
 	- For example: Unpreferred wind park sites as red, preferred as green, etc.

-9. To help with later analysis and map composition, **add a WFS layer showing the zip code areas.**
+9. To help with later analysis and map composition, **add a WFS layer showing the zip code areas.** Do this by connecting to either:
+	1. Helsinki Region EnvironmentalServices’WFS, https://kartta.hsy.fi/geoserver/wfs – the title of the right zip code layer is pks_postinumeroalueet_2022, and in the attribute table of this layer, the field name for zip codes is posno – or
+	2.
 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJhdGNRU1NlSXNOV3JrUEhRIjp7In
 N0YXJ0Ijo4NywiZW5kIjoxMDgsInRleHQiOiIjIyBPVkVSVklF